 Take this 3-hour Small Group Night Tour with Liberty Bell and more to see the top sights in Philadelphia in the comfort of a van.

 You will pass by popular sites like Independence Hall, Liberty Bell, and Ben Franklin’s Home.
-You will also make stops at the Eastern State Penitentiary, Rocky Steps, and Washington Monument Fountain.
+You will also make stops at the Eastern State Penitentiary, Rocky Steps, and Washington Monument Fountain

-Want to know the best part?!
+Do you want to know the best part?!
 You get an authentic Philly Cheesesteak included in the tour experience.

 Pick up and drop off are available from downtown Philly hotels.

-NOTE: This tour is limited to 7 people so make sure you reserve your tickets in advance.
+NOTE: This tour is limited to 7 people so make sure you reserve your tickets in advance

 Open-Top Bus Night Tour